MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 ## Reuse a Windows session in unattended mode

-Desktop flows can run on a Windows session as long as it exists and isn't unlocked for unattended runs.
+Desktop flows can run on a Windows session as long as it exists and is unlocked for unattended runs.

 Power Automate creates a new session for each unattended run on the machine using the credentials provided in the connection.
 The flow runs on this session, and then Power Automate signs it off.